-“Sorting your goals as essential, important or aspirational—and identifying them as short or long-term—can help you and your advisor create a plan for allocating your resources.”
+“Categorizing your goals as essential, important or aspirational—and identifying them as short- or long-term—can help you and your advisor create a plan for intentionally and thoughtfully allocating your resources.”

 Start by sitting down with your family to create a list of words and phrases describing your values, or what’s most important to you.
 “Your advisor can then help you craft a few short values statements—one or two sentences at most—that you can use to guide your family’s financial decisions,” says Galinskaya.
 For example, if you’ve identified giving back to your community as an important value, that commitment could help to inform other spending, saving and investing decisions.

 Now you’re ready to work with your advisor to put investment strategies in place to help you pursue your goals.
-Start with the essential goals, says Galinskaya.
+“Start with the essential goals,” says Galinskaya.
 Once you have a solid strategy for funding those, you can create strategies to invest for your important goals and, finally, plan ways to invest for your aspirational goals.
 Your advisor will take your risk tolerance and the amount of time you have to pursue each of these goals into account as you build your portfolio.
 He or she may also suggest other choices for you to consider, such as a health savings account to help cover long-term medical costs, or a 529 education savings account to prepare for tuition expenses.

 Life changes such as divorce or a new job, or unforeseen economic events, may necessitate a second look at your plans.
-You may need to add or subtract goals or change their timelines, says Galinskaya.
+“You may need to add or subtract goals or change their timelines,” says Galinskaya.
 Say you really want to change careers, even if it means postponing retirement.
-Your advisor’s calm, objective input can help you understand the potential impact of this decision across all of your goals.
+Your advisor’s objective input can help you understand the potential impact of this decision across all of your goals.
 That way you can make considered decisions that don’t shortchange any of the things that matter most to you.

-“Along the way, you may likely have to make tradeoffs,” says Galinskaya.
+“Along the way, you may very likely have to make tradeoffs,” says Galinskaya.
 “But by using this five-step process, you’ll be armed with the knowledge you need to help you prioritize your goals and align your assets toward pursuing them.”